docsifyjs/docsify/docs/quickstart.md

 <script src="//cdn.jsdelivr.net/npm/docsify@5"></script>
 ```

+If you'd like to ensure absolutely no possibility of changes that will break
+your site (non-major updates can unintentionally introduce breaking changes
-If you prefer to lock docsify to a specific version, specify the full version after the `@` symbol in the URL.
-This is the safest way to ensure your site will look and behave the same way regardless of any changes made to future versions of docsify.
+despite that they aim not to), specify the full version after the `@` symbol in
+the URL.
+This is the safest way to ensure your site will look and behave the
+same way regardless of any changes made to future versions of docsify.

 <!-- prettier-ignore -->
 ```html